Did you know?

 Buy products in refillable containers such as toiletries from the Body Shop or cleaning liquids by Ecover.
 Buy milk in glass bottles from the milkman.

 Try to avoid buying over-packaged goods where possible and when choosing a product pick the packaging material that is easiest for you to recycle locally.
-Note that there is a difference between materials which it is technically possible to recycle and materials which you can recyle though your clear sack and recycling bank service.
+Remember, there is a difference between materials which it is technically possible to recycle and materials which you can recycle though your clear sack and recycling bank service.

 Novelis Recycling (formerly ALCAN)